 Most of how to stay safe while travelling to and around Jamaica will come down to you having your wits about you, always taking in your surroundings, not wearing flashy jewellery or carrying large amounts of cash on you.

-Safety travel tips for Jamaica – How to stay safe in Jamaica
+Jamaica Safety – How to stay safe in Jamaica

 Don’t walk alone at night